collective/collective.sendinblue/README.rst

 Then, you can add a portlet to allow visitors to subscribe to one of your list (you can choose which one).
 You can also add a portlet to simply redirect the user to your own Sendinblue subscription form (it will append user's email to your base url).

-Version 2.x are tested with Plone 5.2.x.
+Version 2.x are tested with Plone 5.2.x & Plone 6.0.

 Version 1.x are tested with Plone 4.3.x.
 The versions build from the branch 1.x will stay compatible with Plone 4.3.x.
-Please note that they do not provide the full functionality (no redirection portlet).
+Please note that they do not provide the full functionality (no redirection portlet & use of deprecated Sendinblue v2 API).

 Features